Icinga/icinga2/doc/01-about.md

 ## What is Icinga 2?  <a id="what-is-icinga2"></a>

-[Icinga 2](https://icinga.com/products/icinga-2/) is a monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+[Icinga](https://icinga.com/products/) is a monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.

-Scalable and extensible, Icinga 2 can monitor large, complex environments across multiple locations.
+Scalable and extensible, Icinga can monitor large, complex environments across multiple locations.

-Icinga 2 as core requires [Icinga Web 2](https://icinga.com/products/icinga-web-2/) on top in your Icinga Stack.
+Icinga 2 is the monitoring server and requires [Icinga Web 2](https://icinga.com/products/) on top in your Icinga Stack.
+The [configuration](https://icinga.com/products/configuration/) can be easily managed with either the [Icinga Director](https://icinga.com/docs/director/latest/), config management tools or plain text within the [Icinga DSL](04-configuration.md#configuration).

 ![Icinga 2 Distributed Master and Satellites with Agents](images/distributed-monitoring/icinga2_distributed_monitoring_scenarios_master_satellites_agents.png)